maxzheng/clicast/README.rst

     We found a big bad bug.
 Please try not to step on it!!
 Icky...
     No worries.
 It will be fixed soon! :)

     Version 0.1 has been released!
-Upgrade today to get cool features.

-    Version 0.2 has been released!
 If you upgrade, you will get:
     1) Cool feature 1
     2) Cool feature 2
     So what are you waiting for? :)

+    Version 0.2 has been released!
+Upgrade today to get cool features.

     There is a small bug over there, so watch out!
     ================================================================================
     Hello World!
+Pass in '-f' to see message targeted for that option

 And run it again::